Skip to content

 • The URL in the configuration file needs single or double quotes around it, like any other value that contains a colon.

 • You can use either the URL you copy from your browser when you are viewing the spreadsheet (which ends in "/edit#gid=0" or something similar), or the "sharing" URL you copy into your clipboard from within the "Share" dialog box (which ends in "edit?usp=sharing").
-Either is OK.
+Either is OK, but, as noted above, it's best to have your URL end in "/edit" and explicitly state the gid using the google_sheets_gid config setting.

 • The Google spreadsheet must be publicly readable, e.g. with "Anyone on the Internet with this link can view" permission.